youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **To apply**

 Please combine a statement of interest (including preferred start date and preferred time commitment), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu.
-Use the following subject line: Field & data manager.
+Use the following subject line: Field & Data Manager.
 Application review will begin on December 9, 2022, and continue until the position is filled.

 <br>